magento/pwa-studio/.github/CONTRIBUTING.md

 If you encounter an issue while using PWA Studio or you have a suggestion for a new feature, let us know by [creating an issue][].
 Provide as much detail as you can to help us reproduce or analyze the issue before prioritizing it.

-When you create an issue, add the **help wanted** label to bring it to the attention of the Community Advisory Board.
 When the issue is created, it is placed in the **Backlog** column of the [Community Backlog][] project.
+Contact someone from the Community Advisory Board to bring the issue to our attention and we will add the **help wanted** label to it.

 _Please avoid creating GitHub issues asking for help on bugs in your own project that are outside the scope of this project._